 Tulja Bhawani Mandir at Bhawani Mandap

 Bhawani Mandap is the old Palace.
 Tulja Bhawani is the Kuldevi, the family deity of the royal family of the region.
-Her mandir continues to be in the old palace premises through the palace itself moved to a new palace in Kolhapur.
+Her mandir continues to be in the old palace premises though the palace itself moved to a new palace in Kolhapur.

 I remember seeing the Tula Bhawani temple on Panch Kroshi Yatra in Kashi.